Basement Conversions – design, planning and construction questions

 My existing cellar / basement has limited headroom and feels cramped.
 Will my new basement conversion make a real difference to the feel of the space?

-We typically design a basement to have at least 2.7 metres of finished headroom, more than your average London basement company would typically propose.
+We typically design a basement to have at least 2.7 metres of finished headroom, more than your average typical design and build company would typically propose.
 We feel it is important to preserve the perspective of room size and height from the existing floors above so the new space doesn’t appear confined in comparison.
 If you have a period house, it is also likely you will have a step down to the rear part of the ground floor.
 We will ensure this step does not continue in the basement floor, giving you more flexibility with room layout and providing even more headroom at the front of the property.

 I’ve seen other basement conversions that feel a bit damp and dingy.